AbKDs/Popular-Movies/README.md

 --------
 Currently I don't have any intent to make it a production app.
 In the code you need to have your own API key provided by TMDB.
-So to build the apk include in the app/src/main/java/com/gmail/abhishekdas1503/email/popularmovies a file named `ApiKey.java` which contains nothing but a constant `API_KEY`.
+So to build the apk in the `app/src/main/java/com/gmail/abhishekdas1503/email/popularmovies` in `MovieFragment.java` which contains a constant `API_KEY`.

-Your `ApiKey.java` should look like :
+`MovieFragment.java` should look like :
 ```
-package com.gmail.abhishekdas1503.email.popularmovies;
+...
 /**
- * A class that encapsulates the API_KEY
+ * Encapsulates fetching the movie details and displaying it as {@link GridView} layout
  */
-public class ApiKey {
+public class MovieFragment extends Fragment {
-    public static final String API_KEY = /* Your API KEY here */ ;
+    public static final String API_KEY = /* YOUR API KEY HERE */;

-}
+    private MovieAdapter mMovieAdapter;
+...
 ```

-After adding this file you can build the app and install it on your device.
+Update it with your key and build.